arl/tmux-gitbar/README.md

 ## Font

+The default tmux-gitbar configuration does not require you to install any additional font.
+If your default NIX installation does not allow you to visualize correctly the set of symbols, feel free to open an issue.

-If one symbol or more don't appear as they should or just if you'd like to change them, have a look at the [Symbols section](#symbols) of this README
+If you wish to change the appearance of tmux-gitbar by replacing one or more symbols, have a look at the [Symbols section](#symbols) of this README.

-FYI, the font used in the screenshots is [consolas-font-for-powerline][5].
+FYI, the font used in the screenshots is [consolas-font-for-powerline][5], and the default `BRANCH_SYMBOL has been replaced.

 # Examples